yogiraaz/nightwolf-cotribution/aws.md

        C. Grants all the servers within the 192 168 100 0/24 subnet full access to the "mybucket" bucket
        D. Grants all the servers within the 192 168 100 188/32 subnet full access to the "mybucket" bucket

        Answer: C
-       Explanation:

    QUESTION NO: 28

        Which of the following requires a custom CloudWatch metric to monitor?

        A. Data transfer of an EC2 instance
        B. Disk usage activity of an EC2 instance
        C. Memory Utilization of an EC2 instance
        D. CPU Utilization of an EC2mstance

        Answer: B
-       Explanation:

        Reference:
        http://aws.amazon.com/cloudwatch/

    QUESTION NO: 29

        You run a web application where web servers on EC2 Instances are In an Auto Scaling group Monitoring over the last 6 months shows that 6 web servers are necessary to handle the minimum load During the day up to 12 servers are needed Five to six days per year, the number of web servers required might go up to 15.
        What would you recommend to minimize costs while being able to provide hill availability?

        A. 6 Reserved instances (heavy utilization).
 6 Reserved instances {medium utilization), rest covered by On-Demand instances
        B. 6 Reserved instances (heavy utilization).
 6 On-Demand instances, rest covered by